This course requires 2 options.

 Teacher in Charge: Ms A. Plummer.

-Students that enjoyed the practical elements at level 1 may wish to choose this course.
-There are plenty of practical opportunities available such as the Solo and Group Performance standards.
-Credits are also available for performing on a second instrument.
+Students that enjoyed the practical elements at level 1 should definitely choose this course.
+There are plenty of practical opportunities available such as the Solo and Group Performance standards which are collectively worth 10 credits.
+A further 3 Credits are also available for performing on a second instrument.
 Acoustic guitar and electric guitar count as 2 instruments.

 We spend time doing song analysis both for the lyric content of songs and to assist with theory.
 There is more emphasis on individual creativity at L2.
 Many students choose to do composition (6 credits and pieces) or Instrumentation (4 credits and1piece).
 Instrumentation requires a proficient level of music reading.
 This is where we take an existing piece of music which is already transcribed, and then re-arrange it for a quintet of instruments of your choice.
 This is scored using the software Sibelius or Musescore 4 .
 Musescore is an excellent free music notator programme which is amazingly easy to use.
 I recommend you download it as soon as possible and start to see how it works.
 Compositions can be done collaboratively, like you can see in this video below from the L2 boys of 2020.